 Esthetics instructors take on the task of training the next generation of skincare specialists.
 To become an instructor, one must first become a licensed skincare specialist, build up job experience, and finally go through an instructor training program.
 Esthetics instructors need good people skills, a strong sense of initiative and impeccable time management skills.

 Esthetics instructors teach students the practices of skin care, waxing, tweezing, body treatments and makeup application.
 To prepare for this career, aspiring instructors must first complete a state-approved esthetics or cosmetology program, then pass the state licensing exam for estheticians or cosmetologists.
 After gaining work experience as licensed estheticians, candidates can then enroll in an instructor training program.
 Finally, an additional state license as an esthetics instructor may be required.

 |Other Requirements||Work experience as a licensed esthetician or cosmetologist|

 |Licensure||State license as a cosmetologist or esthetician required in almost all states; state license as an esthetics instructor may also be required|

 |Projected Job Growth (2018-2028)*||11% for all skincare specialists|

 Source: *U.S. Bureau of Labor Statistics

 An esthetics instructor teaches the theory and practice of cosmetology to those who wish to become certified estheticians or cosmetologists themselves.
-They trains students to apply makeup and facials, tweeze and wax unwanted hair, and give body treatments such as mud or seaweed wraps in preparation for the certification exam.
+They train students to apply makeup and facials, tweeze and wax unwanted hair, and give body treatments, such as mud or seaweed wraps in preparation for the certification exam.
 An instructor may also teach practicing certified estheticians who wish to fine-tune their skills through continuing education.
-An esthetics instructor may work for a variety of cosmetology institutions, salons and spas or even advise state board of cosmetology committees.
+An esthetics instructor may work for cosmetology institutions, salons and spas, or even advise state board of cosmetology committees.